Wubpooz/quizine_front/README.md

 - [ ] quiz editing ?
 - [ ] Rating system
 - [ ] use search API
-- [ ] route to 404 or notif when get call fails
+- [ ] use https://sweetalert2.github.io/ for full screen and very customizable pop-ups

 ### P3
 - [ ] Search/sort by tags